maidsafe/rfcs/text/0000-appendable-data/0000-appendable-data.md

     WhiteList,
 }

+// Outer cover discarded by vaults; only `data` used struct PubAppendWrapper {
+    append_to: DataIdentifier,
+    data     : PubAppendedData,
+}

+// Outer cover discarded by vaults after filter check and signature validation.
+// Only `data` used
-struct AppendedData {
+struct PrivAppendWrapper {
+    append_to: DataIdentifier,
+    data     : PrivAppendedData,
-    pointer  : DataIdentifier, // Pointer to actual data sign_key : sign::PublicKey, // The sender
+    sign_key : sign::PublicKey,
     signature: Signature, // All the above fields
 }

+struct PubAppendedData {
+    pointer  : DataIdentifier, // Pointer to actual data sign_key : sign::PublicKey,
+    signature: Signature, // All the above fields
+}

+struct PrivAppendedData {
+    msg_encrypt_key: box_::PublicKey,
+    encrypted_data : Vec<u8>, // Encrypted PubAppendedData
+}
 ```

 - Both `PubAppendableData` and `PrivAppendableData` shall have max size restriction of **100 KiB**.
-- `AppendedData` contains the location (pointer) of the actual data which can be any type (`Immutable`, `Structured`, etc.) as identified by `DataIdentifier`.
+- `PubAppendedData` contains the location (pointer) of the actual data which can be any type (`Immutable`, `Structured`, etc.) as identified by `DataIdentifier`.
 The pointer mechanism will keep appended data small as it only contains a pointer to the actual data which could be colossal and fill entire 100 KiB limit by just itself.
-- As shown, all fields apart from `data` are only owner modifiable and need to be signed by the owner(s). `data` however will be unsigned and must be modifiable by anyone who passes the `filter` criteria set by owner(s).
+- As shown, all fields of `Pub/PrivAppendableData` apart from `Pub/PrivAppendableData::data` are only owner modifiable and need to be signed by the owner(s). `Pub/PrivAppendableData::data` however will be unsigned and shall be modifiable by anyone who passes the `filter` criteria set by owner(s).
 Owner(s) can set `filter` to either blacklist or whitelist.
 In case it is set to `FilterType::BlackList`, the vaults shall enforce the rule of allowing everyone but the blacklisted keys to add to `data` on subsequent updates following the change to `filter`, i.e. existing data in `data` field will not be dealt by the vaults.
 Similarly, if set to `FilterType::WhiteList`, no one but the the whitelisted keys will be allowed to add data.
-- Simultaneous updates of `data` will be dealt with by a merge operation at the vaults.
-For e.g. if `data` was originally empty and 3 updates from 3 different sources arrived simultaneously, then vaults would do a union operation, and the resultant appendable data would have all three updates.
+- Simultaneous updates of `Pub/PrivAppendableData::data` will be dealt with by a merge operation at the vaults.
+For e.g. if `Pub/PrivAppendableData::data` was originally empty and 3 updates from 3 different sources arrived simultaneously, then vaults would do a union operation, and the resultant appendable data would have all three updates.
-- Deletion of data is done by moving the particular data in `data` field to `deleted_data` by the owner followed by the `POST` of the entire `PubAppendableData`/`PrivAppendableData`.
+- Deletion of data is done by moving the particular data in `Pub/PrivAppendableData::data` field to `Pub/PrivAppendableData::deleted_data` by the owner followed by the `POST` of the entire `Pub/PrivAppendableData`.
 As with any owner related modifications via `POST`, the vaults shall in this case assert the version increment.
 It is important to delete in this manner otherwise churn can bring back the deleted data in some cases.
-When data is moved from `data` to `delete_data`, vaults will ensure that any merge operation that tries to put data back into `data` while it also resides in `deleted_data` shall be ignored.
-Emptying `deleted_data` itself can be done by the user by similar `POST` after some period of time which though is unspecified, but should be safe in excess of 20 min or so (in case it's a heavily churning network at that point of time).
+When data is moved from `Pub/PrivAppendableData::data` to `Pub/PrivAppendableData::delete_data`, vaults will ensure that any merge operation that tries to put data back into `Pub/PrivAppendableData::data` while it also resides in `Pub/PrivAppendableData::deleted_data` shall be ignored.
+Emptying `Pub/PrivAppendableData::deleted_data` itself can be done by the user by similar `POST` after some period of time which though is unspecified, but should be safe in excess of 20 min or so (in case it's a heavily churning network at that point of time or much earlier otherwise).
+- `PrivAppendedData::encrypted_data` is encrypted `PubAppendedData` using `PrivAppendableData::encrypt_key` and sender's `box_::SecretKey`, the public part of which is `PrivAppendedData::msg_encrypt_key`.
+Owner(s) of `PrivAppendableData` will use their `box_::SecretKey` and `PrivAppendedData::msg_encrypt_key` to decrypt data into `PubAppendedData` and then retrive actual data from `PubAppendedData::pointer` which will be usually encrypted in the exact same way.

 ### `PubAppendableData` vs `PrivAppendableData`
-In the case of `PubAppendableData`, `AppendedData` can be added as is.
+In the case of `PubAppendableData`, `PubAppendedData` can be added as is.
 This means that anyone can see what has been added and who added them.
 However if the owner does not want to share this information, `PrivAppendableData` caters for the required privacy.
-It comes with an extra field called `encrypt_key` where the owner supplies the key with which everyone appending data should encrypt both `AppendedData` and the actual data.
-Since encryption would also imply that the owner has access to `box_::PublicKey` of the person encrypting and appending, `data` field in this case is a tuple containing encrypted `AppendedData` and sender's `box_::PublicKey`.
+It comes with an extra field called `encrypt_key` where the owner supplies the key with which everyone appending data shall encrypt `PubAppendedData` and the actual data pointed to by it.
+Since encryption would also imply that the owner has access to `box_::PublicKey` of the person encrypting and appending, `data` field in this case is `PrivAppendedData` containing encrypted `PubAppendedData` and sender's `box_::PublicKey`.
 This `box_::PublicKey` from the sender may be a part of a throw-away key-pair used just for this encryption or something more permanent - it is completely up to the sender.

 ## Implementation
 ### Extending Data and DataIdentifier